Aurele-B/Cellects/doc/advanced/parameters.md

 <!-- START_Expected_oscillation_period -->
 ## Expected oscillation period:
-The period (in minutes) of the biological oscillations to detect within the specimen(s).
+The period (in minutes) of biological oscillations to detect within the specimen(s).
 Computation is based on luminosity variations.

 <!-- END_Expected_oscillation_period -->